 Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in the Wasatch Front region.
-Unfortunately, it’s more likely than you might think for your air conditioner to become overworked, possibly restricting the airflow to your home.
-As hot as it may be outside, your air conditioner can actually ice over.
+Unfortunately, it’s more likely than you might think for your air conditioner to become overworked, potentially restricting the airflow to your home.
+As warm as it may be outside, your air conditioner can actually freeze.
 If this has happened to your air conditioner, don’t panic.
 Continue reading this post to find out why an air conditioner freezes and if you should schedule air conditioner service to take care of the situation.

-If this is not the case, a frozen AC may be due to a lack of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to properly move the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a low level of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to properly move the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

 If your air conditioner has stopped cooling properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be comfortable and cool again in no time.

 - Go to the thermostat and turn off your air conditioner totally.